-Mr. Webster is divorced and lives alone.
-He plans to file a tax return for the current year and will claim his 12-year old son, Daniel, as a tax dependent as allowed by the divorce decree.
-Daniel lives with his mother in Colorado.
+The customer is divorced and lives alone.
+He plans to file a tax return for the current year and will claim his 12-year old son as a tax dependent as allowed by the divorce decree.
+The son lives with his mother in Colorado..

-The Budget Group for...
-Includes Mr. Webster (self)Daniel (his tax dependent)
+The Budget Group for Includes

+Customer • Self

+Son (his tax dependent)